43H1-BOI/JavaByABHI/README.md

 # Conditional Statements

-1. Write a Java program that takes a year from the user and print whether that year is a leap year or not.
-2. Write a Java program to input week number(1-7) and print day of week name using switch case.
+1. Write a Java program to input week number(1-7) and print day of week name using switch case.
-3. Write a Java program that takes a number from the user and generates an integer between 1 and 7.
-It displays the weekday name.
+2. Write a Java program that takes a year from the user and print whether that year is a leap year or not.
-4. To Check Whether a Number is Positive or Negative.
+3. To Check Whether a Number is Positive or Negative.
-5. Program to Solve Quadratic Equation.
+4. Program to Solve Quadratic Equation.
-6. Program to Check Tax Eligibility
+5. Program to Check Tax Eligibility
-7.

 <hr>